grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml/index.md

 - the Terraform provider (refer to [Terraform docs](https://registry.terraform.io/providers/grafana/grafana/latest/docs/resources/sso_settings))

 {{% admonition type="note" %}}
 The API and Terraform support are available in Public Preview in Grafana v11.1 behind the `ssoSettingsSAML` feature toggle.
-The `ssoSettingsApi` flag also has to be enabled.
+You must also enable the `ssoSettingsApi` flag.
 {{% /admonition %}}

 All methods offer the same configuration options, but you might prefer using the Grafana configuration file or the Terraform provider if you want to keep all of Grafana's authentication settings in one place.
 Grafana Cloud users do not have access to Grafana configuration file, so they should configure SAML through the other methods.